SASM235/LandslideSusceptibilityModel/README.md

   7) Historical landslide points
   8) Study area boundary

 Note: The raster and vector datasets should be located in one folder before processing.
+All the layers should have the same projection.

 The model consists of three parts.
 1) Part A - Preprocessing of the layers